 However, in one post the additional argument was made that your body needs glycogen to convert inactive thyroid hormone T4 into active thyroid hormone T3.

 The thinking here is that if you are using stevia instead of fruit and natural sugars, then you won't have sufficient glycogen.
 I don't know enough about this but I have been doing a lot of reading about the effects of low carb diets on thyroid and adrenal health and I think it's worth thinking about.

 Basically, however, I don't think that this argument necessitates giving up stevia, but it does mean that we ought to consider making sure that we have sufficient carbs in our diets.
-This post from Wellness Mama and this one from Chris Kresser go into great depth regarding these low carb / adrenal / thyroid issues.
+This post from Body Ecology and this one from Chris Kresser go into great depth regarding these low carb / adrenal / thyroid issues.

 This study, in fact, shows that stevia helps with glucose tolerance.
 This study as well suggests that stevia can help balance blood sugar.
 If that is the case, then concerns about stevia safety as it relates to glycogen synthesis would seem to be invalid.

 7. Stevia is really a hormone is disguise

 Several bloggers mentioned that stevia is synthesized in the same pathway as 2 plant hormones, and that it ends up being structurally similar to those hormones.